 One study in particular showed that taking part in religious worship was the only communal activity that promoted sustained happiness.
 Sharing our spirituality or religious beliefs with others, noted researchers, bestows a sense of support that can be difficult to consistently find in other settings.

 More than 2,500 years ago, yoga began as a Hindu spiritual practice in India.
 Over the last couple of decades, yoga’s popularity has grown exponentially in the West – mainly for its exercise and stress relief benefits.
 If you’re one of the millions of North Americans who regularly practice yoga, we don’t have to sell you on its mind-body benefits.
-Researchers haver been studying the effects of yoga for decades, and recent studies have measured the effects of yoga on health issues from high blood pressure to back pain to depression.
-So we now have science to back up what many practitioners have been claiming for years.
+Researchers have been studying the effects of yoga for decades, and recent studies have measured the effects of yoga on health issues from high blood pressure to back pain to depression.
+So we now have scientific evidence to back up what many practitioners have been claiming for years.

-Which Spiritual Practice Speaks to Your Heart?
+Spirituality Can Help You Heal After Divorce: Which Spiritual Practice Speaks to Your Heart?

 Religious worship is just one way you can express your spirituality.
 In a fascinating article on millennials, Harvard scholar, Casper Ter Kuile notes that in this day and age, many people are seeking spiritual experiences in different ways than their parents did.
-Thus, some are opting for yoga and meditation (proven in various studies to be powerful stress busters), others are honing their ability to be “fully present” through mindful meditation, while others find the sense of community and care in intense group workouts such as CrossFit.
+Thus, some are opting for yoga and meditation (proven in various studies to be powerful stress-busters), others are honing their ability to be “fully present” through mindful meditation, while others find the sense of community and care in intense group workouts such as CrossFit.

 Spirituality has no restrictions that can tie you down.
 Therefore, it can appeal greatly to those undergoing divorce, grieving the loss of a loved one, or experiencing other major events, who may feel a newfound need for liberation.
 With science increasingly showing that it can boost happiness and a sense of communal support, spirituality can play an important role in healing mind, body, and spirit, especially when one opts for integrated activities such as yoga or Tai Chi, which focus on mind and body control.

-A freelance writer and mother, Jess Walter is enjoys the independence that accompanies freelance life.
+A freelance writer and mother, Jess Walter enjoys the independence that accompanies freelance life.
 She also appreciates the additional time that freelancing allows her to spend with her family and her pets.